carbon-language/carbon-lang/docs/project/principles/static_open_extension.md

 In C++, a single function may be overloaded with definitions in multiple files.
 The [ADL](https://en.wikipedia.org/wiki/Argument-dependent_name_lookup) name
-lookup rule even allows an unqualfied call to resolve to functions defined in different namespaces.
+lookup rule even allows an unqualified call to resolve to functions defined in different namespaces.
 These rules are used to define extension points with static dispatch for operator overloading and functions like [`swap`](https://www.cplusplus.com/reference/algorithm/swap/).